Responsive website design for businesses in the Portsmouth area

 This means that one single design can work across all platforms rather than having to produce multiple versions of the site for different devices (e.g. mobile phone, tablet, laptop, desktop).
 The obvious benefits are that this solution is much more cost effective and less to manage and maintain than multiple sites.

-There has been a continuous growth over the last year or two in the number of searches being carried out on mobiles which has led to search engines like Google moving more towards using mobile search data rather than desktop search data in the search results that they return.
+There has been a continuous growth over the last few years in the number of searches being carried out on mobiles which has led to search engines like Google moving more towards using mobile search data rather than desktop search data in the search results that they return.
 As a result, it is very important to make sure your website works well on mobile devices.
 Google recommend using responsive web design in order that the site works across all platforms and hence does not get penalised for not being mobile friendly.

 If you would like to see some responsive web design examples, take a look at our portfolio.